Python-PyQt/PyQt6-Docs/docs/dbus.rst

 :sip:ref:`dbus.mainloop.pyqt6`
 ------------------------------

-The :sip:ref:`dbus.mainloop.pyqt6` module provides support for the Qt event loop to ``dbus-python``.
-The module's API is almost identical to that of the :sip:ref:`dbus.mainloop.glib` modules that provides support for the GLib event loop.
+The ``dbus.mainloop.pyqt6`` module provides support for the Qt event loop to ``dbus-python``.
+The module's API is almost identical to that of the ``dbus.mainloop.glib`` modules that provides support for the GLib event loop.

-The :sip:ref:`dbus.mainloop.pyqt6` module contains the following function.
+The ``dbus.mainloop.pyqt6`` module contains the following function.

 .. function:: DBusQtMainLoop(set_as_default=False)